Macedon Ranges open gardens

 The Macedon Ranges is home to many historic and heritage private properties offering seasonal and year-round open garden experiences.

-Autumn and spring are particularly popular months to visit, however the region’s four distinct seasons offer unique and beautiful garden landscapes at any time of year.
+Autumn and spring are particularly popular months to visit.
+However the region’s four distinct seasons produce unique and beautiful garden landscapes at any time of year.

 Mount Macedon gardens

 Behind the walls of impressive Mount Macedon mansions are some of Victoria’s finest gardens, many National Trust-listed.

 Open Gardens Victoria also work with private Mount Macedon gardens on select dates of the year.

 Open gardens beyond Mount Macedon